SYSTRAN/fuzzy-match/README.md

 * `--penalty-tokens` (default `tag,cas,nbr`) is either `none` or comma-separated list of `tag`, `sep`, `jnr`, `pct`, `nbr`, `cas` modifying normalization (for `cas` performing case normalization, and `nbr` triggering number normalization), removing some tokens from index (`tag` for tags, and `pct` for punctuations), or generates spacer/joiner (`sep`/`jnr`).
 In each case, a penalty tokens is added.
 * `--max-tokens-in-pattern` (default: 300) limits how long the pattern can be.
 This is necessary to prevent poor match performance, because the edit distance computation runs in O(T^2) where T is the number of tokens in the pattern.
 * `--filter-type` switch between `suffix-array` or `bm25` (default `suffix-array`).
 * `BM25IDFRATIO` (default: 0.5) prefilter to fasten BM25.
-The value is in (0, 1) and correspond to the maximum ratio of sentences in memory containing a certain term before building a reverse index for this term.
-Reasonable ratios can easily be around 0.1.
+The value is in (0, 1) and corresponds to the maximum ratio of sentences in memory containing a certain term before building a reverse index for this term.
+Reasonable ratios can easily be around 0.1, which implies that indexed terms are in at most 10% of the sentences.

 This option used in index forces the same logic in matching.